-Varanasi is a fascinating place but, in particular the areas around the main ghats, can be a little overwhelming, especially if you are new to India.
-I usually recommend to visit places like Varanasi towards the end of a trip around India if possible.
+Varanasi is a fascinating place but, in particular the areas around the main ghats, can be a little overwhelming, especially if it’s your first time in India.
+I usually recommend to visit places like Varanasi towards the end of a trip around India if possible or take a tour.

 The Ganges river and small winding streets are easy to get lost in and can also be quite dirty with cow poo, trash, spits of pann (chewing tobacco) and open sewers.
 I really wouldn’t recommend you take a dip in the water here – if you want to dip in the Ganges places like Rishikesh and Haridwar are cleaner and better places to do it.